Infrastructure on track as bipartisan Senate coalition grows

 Senate Majority Leader Chuck Schumer said it’s “the first time the Senate has come together around such a package in decades.”

+After that, the Senate will immediately launch votes on Biden’s next package — the $3.5 trillion plan that is a more strictly Democratic undertaking — beginning a debate that will extend into fall.

-The often elusive political center is holding steady, a rare partnership with Biden's White House.
+For now, on the the often elusive political center is holding steady on the bipartisan plan, a rare partnership with Biden’s White House.

 On the left, the Democrats have withstood the complaints of liberals who say the proposal falls short of what’s needed to provide a down payment on one of the president’s top priorities.